maziac/asm-code-lens/README.md

 - Hovering: When hovering over  symbol it shows the comments for the symbol.
 - Rename symbols.
 - Code Lens: Above symbols it shows the number of references.
 You can click it to get to the references.
+- Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
+Useful to find dead code.

 ## Installation